 1890 and the Orphan Teams of Brooklyn

-1890 was a unique year in Brooklyn baseball- there were teams in three major leagues.
+1890 was a uniquely bizarre year in Brooklyn baseball history - there were teams in three different major leagues.
 Two of these teams lasted only for that one season, though, leaving the Dodgers-to-be as the last major league team Brooklyn would see until 1914.

 In an ultimately doomed attempt to improve conditions for professional baseball players, a rebel group, led by John Montgomery "Monte" Ward and Ned Hanlon, formed a completely new league from scratch.
-This league was known as the Brotherhood to its members, but others called it the Players League.
-Its Brooklyn entry was managed by Ward and known by his name- Ward's Wonders.
-The Wonders signed a lease on Eastern Park, which was far from baseball's South Brooklyn fan base, but very well served by trolley lines and a railway stop.
+Members of Ward's union, the Brotherhood of Professional Base-ball Players, jumped en masse from the National League and the American Association to staff the new Players League, and the clubs were often referred to as Brotherhood teams.
+The league's Brooklyn entry was managed and captained by Ward himself and known by his name- Ward's Wonders.
+The Wonders signed a lease on the new Eastern Park, which was far from baseball's South Brooklyn fan base, but very well served by trolley lines and a railway stop.

-This was a team of quality that began the season playing below potential.
-On July 5, they were 33-32, but two days later Gus Weyhing blanked Chicago, 9-0, sparking a 15-3 run that saw the Wonders become contenders for the pennant.
-They returned to mediocre play after that, however, and eventually finished in second place, 6.5 games behind the Boston Reds with a record of 71-61.
+The Wonders were a team of quality that began the season with high hopes - "a dark horse for sure," manager Ward said - although lopsided practice wins against the likes of the Actors' Amateur Athletic Association of America were far from reliable as a measure of their prowess.
+Early league results were mixed, and by July 5 the squad sported a 33-32 record.
+But two days later Gus Weyhing blanked Chicago, 9-0, sparking a 15-3 run, including a three game set against Buffalo when Ward's men scored 51 runs, that saw the Wonders become serious contenders for the pennant.
+They returned to mediocre play after that, however, and eventually finished in second place, 6.5 games behind King Kelly's Boston Reds with a record of 71-61.

 Gus Weyhing was the star of the club, going 30-16 with a 3.60 ERA, and pitching a Herculean 390 innings.
 Manager Ward played shortstop and stole 63 bases, while first baseman Dave Orr drove in 124 runs.
 George Van Haltren won 15 games as a pitcher, and also played outfield, hitting .335.

 After the 1890 season, the Players League seemingly held the upper hand in negotiations with the National League and the faltering American Association, but their backers wavered, and the league disbanded.
-The Boston Reds went to the American Association and duly won its final pennant in 1891, while the Wonders more or less merged with the National League champion Bridegrooms.
-Ward became manager for 1891 and 1892, and the team played at Eastern Park for seven more years.
+The Boston Reds went to the American Association and duly won its final pennant in 1891, while the Wonders, after lengthy and often bitter negotiations, merged with the National League champion Bridegrooms.
+Ward became manager of the National League squad for 1891 and 1892, and the team played at Eastern Park for seven more years.

 Brooklyn Wonders, Brooklyn Gladiators

 Due to low attendances, the Gladiators first abandoned Ridgewood in June for the Polo Grounds in New York, then became almost a road team.
-They followed the first Polo Grounds game with a 34 game road trip, played seven more home games in New York and two at the Long Island Grounds, then finished with a 19 game road trip.
+They followed the first Polo Grounds game with a 34 game road trip, played seven more home games in New York and two at the Long Island Grounds - one forfeited in sensational fashion for a lack of new base balls, then finished with a 19 game road trip.
 The Gladiators lost their last 14 games to finish 11.5 games out of second last place, with a dismal 26-73 record.
 Mercifully, Kennedy's Men did not play a second season.

 Only Ed Daily won 10 games for the Gladiators, although he lost 15 in the process.
 He also played outfield and stole a remarkable 49 bases in 91 games.
 Other relatively effective players were first baseman Billy O'Brien, whose 108 hits led the squad, and third baseman Jumbo Davis, who hit .303 after being traded from St. Louis.